Washington-University/StructuralQC/README.md

     * Visit: https://github.com/Washington-University/StructuralQC
     * Choose the `Clone or download` pulldown near the upper right
     * Select the `Download Zip` link on the pulldown

+2. Unzip the archive in a directory where you have read and write permission.

     * The resulting subdirectory will be named `StructuralQC-master`

-2. Unzip the archive in a directory where you have read permission.

-    The archive contains:
+	* The StructuralQC-master directory will contain:
         * a single script -- `GenerateStructuralScenes.sh` and
         * a `templates` directory that contains files that are needed to render the scenes.

-    You will probably invoke the script multiple times (i.e., for different batches of subjects).
+    * You will probably invoke the script multiple times (i.e., for different batches of subjects).

 3. Use a text editor to edit the following variables: